Tsadriu/TsadriuUtilities/README.md

 # TsadriuUtilities
-### _A package with utilities that are useful while web scraping, to make it easier and save a little bit of time._
+### _A package with utilities that are useful for web scraping, to make it easier and save a little bit of time._

 TsadriuUtilities is a library that helps on dealing with